LILY KELLY NAPANGARDI

 The first institutional purchase was of two spectacular major works to the Art Gallery of New South Wales arranged through Neil Murphy Indigenous Art, which organized a solo exhibition for the artist at Span Galleries in Melbourne in the same year.
 In the wake of her Melbourne success Kelly was reputedly under consideration for inclusion in the 2004 Biennale of Sydney however, although nominally represented by Watiyawanu Artists, she has painted indiscriminately for many dealers in Alice Springs since that time and attempts to present her works at the highest level have, unfortunately failed.

-Lilly Kelly is a very fine artist who, if handled professionally, is capable of greatness and with this no doubt in mind, Australian Art Collector Magazine selected her as one of Australia's 50 most collectable artists for 2006.
+Lilly Kelly is a very fine artist who is capable of greatness and with this no doubt in mind, Australian Art Collector Magazine selected her as one of Australia's 50 most collectable artists for 2006.
 Yet in equal measure she produces perfunctory works motivated more by income than the pleasure of creative engagement.
 A number of her finest paintings have been acquired by major international collectors including Thomas Vroom and Richard Kelton as well as being added to several Australian State art galleries.
 The magnificent paintings held by the Art Gallery of NSW, rated by Murphy as the artist’s finest, were exhibited in the exhibition Gifted: Contemporary Aboriginal Art: The Molly Gowing Acquisition Fund in 2006/2007.

 References